szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 #### Cleansing

-Over longer periods of time, all ingested metals will leave your body by themselves.
+Over more extended periods of time, all ingested metals will leave your body by themselves.
 When you rest for at least 4 hours, remove all holds for all ingested metals.

 ## Alignment